cn-uofbasel/nfn-scala_deprecated/README.md

 ### Starting a standalone compute server
 If you want to start CCN-lite yourself and have only a compute server, start CCN-Lite first and then use the following command:
-`sbt 'project nfn-runnables'  'runMain production.ComputeServer /node/node1 /tmp/mgmt.sock 9000 9001 debug'` in the shell.
+`sbt 'project nfn-runnables'  'runMain production.StandaloneComputeServer /node/node1 /tmp/mgmt.sock 9000 9001 debug'` in the shell.
 This application starts the compute server and will setup the faces to CCN-Lite and publish the WordCount and Pandoc functions as well as two markdown documents (a small one as well as the CCN-Lite tutorial)
 `/node/node1` is the prefix (e.g. prefix of nfn testbed node is `/ndn/ch/unibas/nfn`).
 `/tmp/mgmt.sock` is the socket where the management commands are send to.
 The first port is the port of CCN-Lite, the second port is the port of the compute server itself.